SAGORboss-rgb/ZC-Wallet/README.md

-# ZC-Wallet
+# ZC-NFT
-Zenchain project new wallet
+Zenchain project new NFT